 And if you have been on my blog for a while, you’ve probably seen several variations of this recipe that I have posted here.

-So today I bring to you the traditional Brigadeiro Recipe, the most popular way this condensed milk fudge is served in Brazil.
+So today I bring to you the traditional Brigadeiro Recipe, the most popular way this condensed milk chocolate fudge is served in Brazil.

-Basically, this is a condensed milk based fudge, cooked on the stovetop with butter, and the addition of flavor.
+Basically, this is a condensed milk fudge, cooked on the stovetop with butter, and the addition of flavor.
 In this case, chocolate.

 Growing up, we always made this with chocolate flavored milk powder such as Nesquick.
 However, gourmet Brigadeiro-makers in Brazil now use real chocolate to make this treat.